-Some of the top colleges accepting MAT scores are: XIME Bangalore, VIT Business School, Christ University Bengaluru and Jaipuria Institute of Management (Jaipuria) Noida.
+Some of the top colleges accepting MAT scores are: XIME Bangalore, VIT Business School, Christ University Bengaluru, BIMTech Noida.
+The complete list can be found HERE

-Any eligible candidate, who aspires to join a B-School through MAT, is required to register online for MAT first and pay a fee of Rs.
-1650 (PBT/CBT) and Rs.
-2750 (for both PBT and CBT).
-To know about the procedure in detail you can visit their website.
+Any eligible candidate, who aspires to join a B-School through MAT, is required to register online for MAT first and pay a fee:

 Essential academic qualifications:

 The candidate must have passed minimum three-year duration Bachelor’s Degree in any discipline.
 Candidates who are in their final year of graduation can also apply.